forestgrape/coronavirus/index.md

 #### entry-point
 The cell entry receptor used by SARS-Cov-1 and SARS-Cov-2 is ACE2 [LiF](#lif),[Hoffmann](#hoffmann),[Jiang](#jiang).
 ACE2 is apically expressed on lung alveolar epithelial cells [Timens](#timens).
 In the upper respiratory tract, only the basal layer of the non-keratinized squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens),[Lau](#lau).
 Both the barrier function of the apical cell layer and the fact that another Coronavirinae, namely 229E, infects the cells from the apical surface [[McCray](#mccray)], indicate that this is the case too for Betacoronaviruses.
 Therefore - to achieve infection - SARS-Cov-1 and SARS-Cov-2 need to enter the lower respiratory tract.

-This is consistent with the viral loads observed in different parts of the body: The only location where all patients had viral loads were the lungs [Farcas et al](#farcas).
+This is consistent with the viral loads observed in different parts of the body: The only location where all patients had viral loads is the lungs [Farcas et al](#farcas).
 That in swab tests there are viruses in the nose and the mouth can be attributed to breathing them out.
 [Kleinstreuer et al](#kleinstreuer) have shown that upon exhale particles are deposited in the nose.
 An active infection in the upper respiratory tract would likely yield viral loads in the lymph nodes too [to be confirmed, citation needed].

 From the above argumentation lower respiratory tract entry for Sars-Cov-1/2 is obligate for infection.
 The physiology of the airways is such that particles are absorbed and cleared out as early as possible and the heavier the earlier [Stuart](#stuart), [Balley](#bailey), [Kleinstreuer](#kleinstreuer).